Image by Tumisu via Pixabay

 Selling a house is going to be a better deal for the lender than not selling your property if you can’t pay off the loan in the traditional way.

 No lender wants to deal with a property that is increasingly behind on mortgage payments.

 When selling your house becomes the best option, you’ll want to either work with real estate agents or real estate investors.
 A real estate broker who is part of a national association will be able to help you negotiate loan modification on the property.
 That’s not always the best course of action for everyone.

 Real estate agents can help you find the mortgage payoff amount, which will determine if a short sale transaction is the best way to avoid foreclosure proceedings.
 They’ll find out what the outstanding balance on the property is, as well as finding potential home buyers in Tampa to purchase your home.
 All of this will keep you away from a foreclosure proceeding.

 If you work with a real estate investor, you’ll get a cash offer.
-Depending on what they offer, it could be more than your settlement statement from the bank and thus prevent you from having to pursue a short sale.
+Depending on what they offer, it could be more than your settlement statement from the bank and thus prevent your having to pursue a short sale.
 A cash buyer will also give you a quick closing date.